(re)Kindling

 -

-Jealous is excited to announce Ally McIntyre’s upcoming solo exhibition '(re)Kindling', featuring five original works, never seen before on the UK art scene.
+From Canada to Shoreditch, Ally McIntyre’s solo exhibition '(re)Kindling', featured five original works, never seen before on the UK art scene.

 Ally McIntyre’s process is intuitive and thoughtful, often layering acrylic, spray paint, and loose drawing with bold moments of precision, until the image emerges through time.
 Every brush stroke excitedly anticipates the colours that follow.
 Her interest has always laid primarily in exploring how animals can occupy man-made worlds within her paintings as protagonists and this exhibition is no different; inviting the audience to enter a world previously unseen, one that is a homage to her family home.

-The exhibition will feature McIntyre’s larger-than-life original paintings as they quietly captivate and take hold of the space.
-The audience will also have the opportunity to see both paintings that inspired the ‘Dance In Barvnok’ and ‘So Far Away’ print editions released for the Jealous Summer Show earlier this June.
+The exhibition featured McIntyre’s larger-than-life original paintings as they quietly captivate and take hold of the space.
+The audience also had the opportunity to see both paintings that inspired the ‘Dance In Barvnok’ and ‘So Far Away’ print editions released for the Jealous Summer Show earlier this June.

 “Living under smoke-filled skies, where the sun turns orange and we’re advised not to go outside, became the emotional and environmental backdrop to this series”.